Keep secure online

-Should you wish further advice then contact either your local Safer Community Department or the National Safer Community Department by dialling 101.
+Should you wish further advice then contact Police Scotland by dialling 101.

-For more information about how to keep your child safe online, who can help and where you can report inappropriate, illegal or indecent images involving children, visit CEOP - Keep your Child Safe Online.
+CEOP gives information on how to keep your child safe online.
+They let you know who can help.
+They also let you know where you can report inappropriate, illegal or indecent images involving children.

-Find out how to report illegal website images and content here.
+Find out how to report illegal website images and content on the IWF website.

-For more information about how to use the internet safely and securely, visit
+For more information about how to use the internet safely visit Cyber Scotland.

 CEOP website for Internet Safety advice, help or how to make a report.

-Thinkuknow features films, learning activities and resources help children and young people keep themselves safe from sexual abuse and exploitation.
+Thinkuknow helps children and young people keep themselves safe from sexual abuse and exploitation

 Get Safe Online offers free expert personal and business advice.

-Cyber Aware's aim is to make good cyber security habits second nature, not an afterthought, for individuals and small businesses.
+Cyber Aware's aim is to make good cyber security habits second nature for individuals and small businesses

-Childnet International, a non-profit organisation working with others to help make the internet a great and safe place for children.
+Childnet International making the internet a safe place for children.

-UK Safer Internet Centre is a partnership of three leading organisations: SWGfL, Childnet International and Internet Watch Foundation with one mission - to promote the safe and responsible use of technology for young people.
+UK Safer Internet Centre promote the safe use of technology for young people.

-Internet Matters is a not-for-profit organisation that has a simple purpose – to help keep children safe in the digital world.
+Internet Matters a not-for-profit organisation that helps keep children safe in the digital world

-No More Ransom with the goal to help victims of ransomware retrieve their encrypted data without having to pay the criminals.
+No More Ransom with the goal to help victims of ransomware get their data back without having to pay

-- Police Scotland Resilience: Ensuring that Police Scotland is resilient and able to respond to shifting threats.
+- Making sure that Police Scotland is able to respond to different threats

-- Public Health, Prevention and Partnership: Working holistically and sustainably to prevent cybercrime by developing a public health approach and working effectively with partners.
+- Working to prevent cybercrime by developing a public health approach and working with partners

-- Investigation of Criminality: Making Scotland a challenging place for cyber criminals to operate by increasing our visibility in the physical and virtual world.
+- Making Scotland a hard place for cyber criminals to work.
+We have increased our visibility in the physical and virtual world